WoNoMute/wonomute.github.io/_drafts/2021-10-04-Pamela-Z-Award-for-Innovation-NIME-2021.md

 date: 2021-10-06 10:00:00 +0100
 image: "/assets/blog/nime_logos_banner_small.jpg"
 categories: post
-excerpt: The Pamela Z Award winner is the author team of the paper Gambiarra and Techno-Vernacular Creativity in NIME Research from João Tragtenberg, GG Albuquerque and Filipe Calegario.
+excerpt: "The Pamela Z Award winner is the author team of the paper Gambiarra and Techno-Vernacular Creativity in NIME Research from João Tragtenberg, GG Albuquerque and Filipe Calegario.
 Our honorary mention goes to Abby Aresty’s Changing GEAR:
-The Girls Electronic Arts Retreat's Teaching Interfaces for Musical Expression co-authored with Rachel Gibson.
+The Girls Electronic Arts Retreat's Teaching Interfaces for Musical Expression co-authored with Rachel Gibson."
 comments: true
 ---